BreathEasy slow breathing to lower blood pressure. Does it really work?

 The bottom line is that it works and is a pleasure to use.
 My blood pressure drops just after one 15 minute exercise.
-Combined with Kevin Riley’s Get Natural!, (that comes with the BreathEasy program), and you got all you need to achieve a healthy blood pressure.
+Combined with Kevin Riley’s Get Natural! lowering blood pressure guide (that comes with the BreathEasy program), you’ve got all you need to achieve a healthy blood pressure.

 Note: Both BreathEasy and Kevin Riley’s Get Natural! seem unavailable for the time being.
 So I have created my own slow breathing audio tracks as well as a more comprehensive guide on how to lower your blood pressure naturally.

 You can listen to a sample of the slow breathing tracks here: